International Islamic University: Faculty of Shariah and Law

 The Faculty of Shariah and Law was first established in Quaid-i-Azam University in 1979.
 In 1980, it was incorporated into International Islamic University, Islamabad.
 Students enrolling in doctorate programs complete one year of compulsory coursework before commencing a thesis.
 More than 900 students have graduated from this faculty.

 Faculty of Social Sciences

-The Faculty of Social Sciences offers degrees in Anthropology, Education, Politics and International Relations, Psychology, History and Pakistan Studies, Islamic Art and Architecture, Mass Communications and Sociology.
+The Faculty of Social Sciences offers degrees in Anthropology, Politics and International Relations, Psychology, History and Pakistan Studies, Islamic Art and Architecture, Mass Communications and Sociology.

 Faculty of Islamic Studies

 A Faculty of Islamic Studies (Usuluddin) was founded in 1981.
 It offers degrees in the Tafseer and Quranic sciences, Hadith, comparative religion, Da'wah and Islamic culture, Aqeedah and philosophy and Seerah and Islamic history.
 The Da'wah Academy was founded in March 1985.
 The Shari'ah Institute of Training was founded in 1981 and became an academy in 1985.

-Faculty of Usuluddin have different international faculty members.
-Such as Al-Azhar University qualified professors.
+Faculty of Usuluddin have different international faculty members such as Al-Azhar University qualified professors.